cran/nanonext/README.md

 ```

 Above it can be seen that the final value resolves into a timeout, which
 is an integer 5 classed as ‘errorValue’.
-All receive functions class
-integer error codes as ‘errorValue’ to be easily distinguishable from
+All integer error codes are
+classed as ‘errorValue’ to be easily distinguishable from integer
-integer message values.
+message values.

 [« Back to ToC](#table-of-contents)

-### ncurl Minimalist http Client
+### ncurl: Async HTTP Client

-`ncurl()` is a minimalistic http(s) client.
-In normal use, it takes only
+`ncurl()` is a minimalist http(s) client.

+By setting `async = TRUE`, it performs requests asynchronously,
+returning immediately with a ‘recvAio’.

-one argument, the URL.
+For normal use, it takes just the URL.
 It can follow redirects.

 ``` r
 ncurl("http://httpbin.org/headers")